Visual-Regression-Tracker/Visual-Regression-Tracker/README.md

 `$ curl https://raw.githubusercontent.com/Visual-Regression-Tracker/Visual-Regression-Tracker/master/.env -o .env`

+4. In .env file, ensure that the REACT_APP_API_URL has the right address.
+If it will be accessed from other machines, change localhost with IP or other resolvable name.

-4. Start service
+5. Start service

 `$ docker-compose up`

+6. In some OS, you may see an error `Exiting: error loading config file: config file ("filebeat.yml") must be owned by the user identifier (uid=0) or root`.
+In that case, press Ctrl+C, and follow instructions at https://www.elastic.co/guide/en/beats/libbeat/current/config-file-permissions.html Once done, run `$ docker-compose up` again.

-Wait untill you see your creds printed.
+Wait until you see your creds printed.

 New users and projects could be created via frontend app by default on http://localhost:8080